|

 was equally good to meet Gary & Pat Walker

-of Firestarters Ministries and Pastor Jim Edwards of Dallas, Oregon.
-Another couple who blessed me was Marshall Tall Eagle and
+of Firestarters Ministries and Pastor Jim Edwards of Also,

 Native Pentecostal Church.
 I met one of his associate